adica/embed-items/README.md

 ## Friendly iframe cons
 * cookies and localstorage are now shared with the parent, so you can't use your own cookie cross sites (we use [xdomain](https://github.com/contently/xdomain-cookies) library to solve this issue)
-* CORS - you need your servers to handle calls from multiple domains instead of your domain only
+* CORS - you need your servers to handle calls from multiple domains instead of host domain only
-* it's harder to develop `freindly iframe` then regular `iframe`
+* it's harder to develop `freindly iframe` then regular `iframe` - you need to handle the content injection, the cookies issue, and config your server CORS settings
-* it's can be hard to convince your partners to break the isolation that regular `iframe` holds
+* it's can be hard to convince host sites to break the isolation that regular `iframe` holds

 ## Conclusion
-in some situations `friendly iframe` is better then regular `iframe`, and you should definitely try it out if you need to embed your code in other sites.
+in some situations `friendly iframe` is better then regular `iframe`, and you should definitely try it out if you need to embed your content in other sites.